oohicksyoo/RPG-Project/README.md

 Extracting the files will create the below folder structure for you including some basic files needed for a specific target.
 Some folders such as the **third-party** will not be created as it is generated through setup scripts for a target.

+TODO: Talk about how to relink the submodules because sourcetree never picked them up

 - project/
   - assets/
     - models